expertofvision/PERSON-RECOGNITION-ACROSS-MULTI-SESSION-AND-MULTI-EXEMPLAR-IMAGESUSING-ENSEMBLE-OF-CLASSIFIERS/README.md

 ### Email: b.hassan@qmul.ac.uk, expertofvision@gmail.com

-For a complete guidance on how to run and to contribute in this repository, lets have chat with the author on followins skype id: expertofivsion.
+For a complete guidance on how to run and to contribute in this repository, lets have one-on-one with the author on followins skype id: expertofivsion.